 Main symptoms

-- Pain or intense itching at the wound site.
+Pain or itching in the wound

 Confirming a diagnosis